APPLICATION & FORMS

 2. Personal Statement

-Each applicant must submit a personal statement with the application.
+Each applicant must submit a personal statement with the application that must not exceed 550 words.
 The statement should contain information regarding any relevant factors that may not have been fully explained in the application form and that may assist the members of the Admissions Committee in their review of your application.

 3. Application Fee